Rx Bandits: Gemini, Her Majesty (2014)

-On June 6, 2014, the band announced via Twitter that their new album will be called Gemini, Her Majesty, and it was released on July 22, 2014.
+On June 6, 2014, the band announced via Twitter that their new album would be called Gemini, Her Majesty, and it was released on July 22, 2014.

 In December 2014 the band played two nights at The Glasshouse in Pomona, CA. The first night was dedicated to playing through Gemini, Her Majesty in its entirety, followed by a six-song encore set with horn players.
 The second night was a fan-made setlist featuring the horn section again, including many older fan favorites from The Resignation.

 In 2015, the band toured with Circa Survive for their "Juturna" 10-year anniversary tour.
 Drummer Chris Tsagakis was unable to tour during this time, and his role was filled by Javier Torres.
 The band played as a four piece on this tour, and no horn players were present.

 In 2016, the band embarked on a 10-year anniversary tour of "And the Battle Begun", which featured Matt Embree and Steve Choi, but with Javier Torres on drums and Matt Fazzi on bass.
 Long-time bassist Joe Troy was absent from the tour.
 Chris Tsagakis stated that he was no longer touring with the band to focus on being a father.
 Andrew Bornstein also played trombone on this tour, as well as Dennis Passley on saxophone.
 Since this tour, the band has remained inactive and there seem to be no future plans to tour.
 Since then, Matt Embree has filled in on tours for numerous bands, and is currently touring with the band Dispatch.
 He also recorded/engineered the latest Dan P and the Bricks' album.

 In 2019, the band announced they would be performing at the House of Blues in Anaheim, California on January 24, 2020, with support from Anthony Green and VIS.

 In 2022, the band toured with Nova Charisma.

 On November 10, 2023, Steve Choi, on the 'Football, Beer & Punk Rock Podcast', confirmed the band are working on a new album and are back with Sargent House.

 On November 15, 2023, the band announced via 'X' (formerly Twitter) that they would be performing a series of 8 shows across the U.S. in March 2024 for the 20-year anniversary of The Resignation.